-Correlations (in Table 4) between variables are low and statistically insignificant for the most part.
-Further inspection of the variance inflation factors for all independent variables reveals that all are below 10, while the mean variance inflation factor for all independent variables together is 2.89 and mitigates concerns over multicollinearity (Vittinghoff et al., 2012).
-However, in order to mitigate concerns over our institutional index being included in models twice during the moderation of the independent variables, it is centered and normalized.
+Correlations (in Table 3) between variables are low and statistically insignificant for the most part.
+Further inspection of the variance inflation factors for all independent variables reveals that all are below 10, while the mean variance inflation factor for all independent variables together is 2.89 and mitigates concerns over multicollinearity (Vittinghoff, Glidden, Shiboski & McCulloch, 2012).
+However, in order to mitigate concerns over our institutional index being included in models twice during the moderation of the independent variables, it is centred and normalized.
 The variance inflation factors for both institutional quality and the tribal index are acceptable, being below 10.